pdjonov/vec3.net/Content/posts/2025-11-21-fixing-SPIR-V-assembly-with-regex.md

                OpStore %gl_ClipDistance %851
 ```

-Okay, it's just some arbitrary variable, as far as SPV's concerned.
+Okay, as far as SPIR-V is concerned, it's just some variable.
 Probably the only reason it renders as `%gl_ClipDistance` is that the disassembler saw the `OpDecorate` on it and chose a friendlier name than, say `%851`.

-And finally, there were no traces of `%gl_ClipDistance` anywhere in the fragment shader at all.
+And finally, there were no traces of `%gl_ClipDistance` anywhere in the fragment shader at all, which is what I expected.

 ### Examining `%gl_ClipDistance`'s type